Micro-Holding-Co-Ownership/micro-holding-co-ownership.github.io/README.md

 1. Every member pays % for each share she/he owns
 2. We vote on amount of membership fee (median of all given votes) - whenever there is a change, new median is applied and users are notified
-3. The whole amount is distributed equally to each member (service fee)
+3. The whole amount is distributed equally to each member (service fee) (= base payment each member receives)

 ## Status Quo